Goodreads Quote Widget

 At the beginning of the movie, Montgomery Clift's character, psychiatrist Dr. Cukrowitz (from the Polish word for sugar, cukro), is performing a lobotomy at a former school made into a mental health hospital; the building is literally falling apart.
 He's from Chicago, but recently moved his practice to this state-run hospital in New Orleans.
 Later that same day, he meets a potential benefactor in Mrs. Violet Venable (Katherine Hepburn).

 Mrs. Venable, who arrives to greet Dr. Cukrowitz via an elevator that makes her look like a goddess descending in an ancient Greek drama, is deeply in grief over the death of her son Sebastian.
-Sebastian (explicitly named for the saint who was martyred by being shot with arrows) supposedly died of a heart attack in Spain the previous summer, and his death was witnessed by his cousin, Catherine Holly (Taylor).
+Sebastian (explicitly named for the saint who was martyred after being shot with arrows) supposedly died of a heart attack in Spain the previous summer, and his death was witnessed by his cousin, Catherine Holly (Taylor).
 Catherine suffered a mental break because of her cousin's death and is now confined to a Catholic mental health hospital.

 Mrs. Venable, who is widowed, shows the doctor around Sebastian's jungle-like garden, where she feeds her Venus fly-trap.
 The garden contains a statue of the angel of death, which resembles the alleged "angel skeleton" on The Simpsons